 You will begin receiving pension payments when you retire, or any time you become disabled and are no longer able to work.
 If you choose to retire in another country, you are still able to receive your pension, paid in Canadian dollars, anywhere in the world.

 If you're over 65 you may qualify for the Old Age Security Act.
 If you're between 60 and 65 and married or widowed you may be eligible for an Allowance.
 If you're living on a low-income, you may also be able to receive a Guaranteed Income Supplement.
-Information on these and other federal and provincial programs is available through Human Resources Development Canada.
+Information on these and other federal and provincial programs is available through Employment and Social Development Canada.